Chimney Flashing Repair in Portland, ME

 Select your city below for localized emergency information.

-Get quick answers to common questions about roof leaks and emergency repairs in your area.
+Get quick answers to common questions about local emergency repairs in your area.

 This is almost always caused by an ice dam.
 Ice builds up at the edge of your roof, trapping melting snow and forcing it backward under your shingles.